Panorama (British TV programme): History

 Panorama was launched on 11 November 1953 by the BBC; it emphasises investigative journalism.
 Daily Mail reporter Pat Murphy was the original presenter, who only lasted one episode after accidentally broadcasting a technical mishap.
 Max Robertson then took over for a year.
-The programme originally had a magazine format and included arts features.
-Richard Dimbleby took over in 1955 and presented the show until his death in 1965.
+The programme originally had a magazine format and included art features.

+In September 1955, when Richard Dimbleby took over as presenter, it got the subtitle Window on the World.
+He presented the show until his death in 1965.

-His son, David Dimbleby, later presented the programme from 11 November 1974—the 21st anniversary of the show.
+His son, David Dimbleby, later presented the programme on 11 November 1974—the 21st anniversary of the show.
 Other past presenters include: Sir Robin Day, Sir Ludovic Kennedy, Sir Charles Wheeler and Jeremy Vine.
 On 13 December 2010, it was announced that the programme would be relaunched during the new year with no regular presenter.

 International versions

 Panorama set an example for the German magazine series of the same name, which is produced by Norddeutscher Rundfunk, and broadcast by Das Erste.
 Panorama started there in 1961 and is one of the leading political magazine shows.